fahad-ali1/MacEwan_Chatbot/README.md

-# MacEwan_Chatbot_ChromeExtension
+# MacEwan Chatbot Assistant

-This project contains both the backend (Python FastAPI server) and the frontend (Chrome extension) for the MacEwan chatbot assitant.
+This project comprises a backend (Python FastAPI server) and a frontend (React-based web application) for the MacEwan chatbot assistant.

 ## Table of Contents